Behavior and Training, Diarrhea Solutions

 Beta glucans (bgmos®) is the prebiotic in Doc Roy’s® GI Synbiotics.
 Bgmos® not only fuels the good bacterial growth, it binds bad bacteria into clumps, making them easier to spot and remove by the immune system.
 You can see how prebiotics can be beneficial to the GI tract of an upset pet.
 Many new ones are on the horizon so stay tuned to this new area of research.

 Doc Roy’s® GI Synbiotics is formulated to bypass the stomach acid, delivering more active bacteria to the intestine.
-GI Synbiotics fuels the growth of good bacteria, while supporting the removal of bad bacteria using prebiotic science.
+GI Synbiotics is for all ages of dogs and cats and helps fuel the growth of good bacteria, while supporting the removal of bad bacteria using prebiotic science.